BashirRased/wp-plugin-rb-post-views-column/readme.txt

 RB Post Views Column plugin use for your posts visit count.

 == Description ==
-RB Post View Columns is a modern and easy to change plugin.
+RB Post Views Column is a modern and easy to change plugin.
 With this plugin you can easily see the most visiting posts of any type of post types.

 == Installation ==